Sentdex/GANTheftAuto/readme.md

 [![GAN Theft Auto Video](https://img.youtube.com/vi/udPY5rQVoW0/0.jpg)](https://www.youtube.com/watch?v=udPY5rQVoW0)

+# Chrome Extension

+If you don't have a GPU, you can try the [Chrome Extension](https://chrome.google.com/webstore/detail/gan-theft-auto/cnoaklfmjhgfcopifkeelpfgcdappoli)

 GANTheftAuto focuses mainly on the Grand Theft Auto 5 (GTA5) game, but contains other environments as well.
 In addition to the original project, we provide a set of improvements and fixes, with the most important ones being:
 - ability to use the newest PyTorch version, which as of now is 1.8.1